DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-04-02-showing-submitted-claims-in-support.md

 The scroll area shows 4 and half accredited providers to help users realise there are other schools in the list.
 This smaller height lets users move to a filter below.

-If there are 15 accredited providers or fewer, the subject filter will be displayed as a simple list of checkboxes.
+If there are 15 accredited providers or fewer, the accredited providers filter will be displayed as a simple list of checkboxes.

 When a school has been selected and the filters have been applied, the remove filter tags are displayed under ‘selected filters’ at the top of the filter panel.